Alone/Engaged: The Six Sonatas and Partitas of J.S. Bach for Solo Violin

 Tuesday, October 13, 7:30 pm: G Minor Sonata and B Minor Partita

-Watch Live here at 7:30 pm on UNC Chapel Hill’s Facebook and YouTube live streams, including a conversation with violinist Jacqueline Jove, Director of Education, Sphinx Organization
+You can watch the previously aired episode here on UNC Chapel Hill’s Music Department YouTube channel, including a conversation with violinist Jacqueline Jove, Director of Education, Sphinx Organization.

 Unraveling Beethoven: Beyond the Canon